 Chemistry:

-- It is a straight chain polypeptide with a molecular weight of about 4,500.
+- ACTH is a straight‑chain polypeptide with a molecular weight of about 4,500.

-- It comprises 39 amino acids residues in mammals like a man, ox, sheep & Pig.
+- It comprises 39 amino acid residues in mammals such as humans, ox, sheep, and pigs.

-- The most potent segment of activity is from residue 15 to 18.
+- The most potent segment of activity lies between residues 15 and 18.

 Functions:

-- ACTH increases the synthesis of corticosteroids by the adrenal cortex and also stimulates their release from the gland.
+- ACTH increases the synthesis and release of corticosteroids by the adrenal cortex.

-- ACTH is found to increase the transfer of cholesterol from plasma lipoproteins into the fasciculata cells.
+- It promotes transfer of cholesterol from plasma lipoproteins into zona fasciculata cells of the adrenal cortex.

-- It activates the rate-limiting enzyme for the conversion of cholesterol to pregnenolone (cholesterol desmolase).
+- It activates cholesterol desmolase, the rate‑limiting enzyme that converts cholesterol to pregnenolone.

-- It activates “hormone-sensitive lipase,” which is involved in lipolysis, which increases the level of free fatty acids.
+- It activates hormone‑sensitive lipase involved in lipolysis, increasing free fatty acid levels.

 Normal level: